ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 a deadlock is preferable to nondeterministic race conditions.

-When a recursive signal is explicitly desired, the recursive event should be time-shifted, with an operator like `delay()`, to ensure that it isn’t sent from an already-running event handler.
+When a recursive signal is explicitly desired, the recursive event should be time-shifted, with an operator like [`delay`][delay], to ensure that it isn’t sent from an already-running event handler.

 #### Events are sent synchronously by default

 RAC does not implicitly introduce concurrency or asynchrony.
-Operators that accept a scheduler may, but they must be explicitly invoked by the consumer of the framework.
+[Operators][] that accept a [scheduler][Schedulers] may, but they must be explicitly invoked by the consumer of the framework.

-A “vanilla” signal or producer will send all of its events synchronously by default, meaning that the observer will be synchronously invoked for each event as it is sent, and that the underlying work will not resume until the event handler finishes.
+A “vanilla” signal or producer will send all of its events synchronously by default, meaning that the [observer][Observers] will be synchronously invoked for each event as it is sent, and that the underlying work will not resume until the event handler finishes.